JunaidOfficialNow/JunaidOfficialNow/README.md

 Here are some of the technologies and skills that I have learned and I'm confident in:

 - Front-end development: Angular, React
-- Back-end development: Node.js, NestJS, Express.js, REST APIs, GraphQL
+- Back-end development: Node.js, NestJS, Express.js
+- API: REST, GraphQL
-- Database: MongoDB, Redis, PostgreSQL, MYSQL
+- Database: MongoDB, PostgreSQL, MYSQL
+- Caching: Redis
 - Version control: Git
 - Web Server: Nginx
 - Tools: Nx